Azure SQL Database with DirectQuery

-In order to connect to Azure SQL Database using DirectQuery, you will need to use Power BI Desktop.
+To connect to Azure SQL Database using DirectQuery, you must use Power BI Desktop.
 This approach provides additional flexibility and capabilities.
 Reports created using Power BI Desktop can then be published to the Power BI service.
 You can learn more about how to connect to Azure SQL Database using DirectQuery within Power BI Desktop.

-Your fully qualified server name and database name can be found in the Azure portal.
+You can find your fully qualified server name and database name in the Azure portal.

-After you publish an Azure SQL DirectQuery dataset to the service, you can enable single sign-on (SSO) via Azure Active Directory (Azure AD) OAuth2 for your end users.
+After you publish an Azure SQL DirectQuery dataset to the service, you can enable single sign-on (SSO) using Azure Active Directory (Azure AD) OAuth2 for your end users.

 To enable SSO, go to settings for the dataset, open the Data Sources tab, and check the SSO box.